dougeby/IntuneDocs/intune/device-restrictions-android-for-work.md

   - **Leave kiosk mode**: Choose **Enable** to allow Administrators to temporarily pause kiosk mode to update the device.
 To use this feature, the administrator:

-    1. Continues to select the back button until the "Exit kiosk" button is shown.
+    1. Continues to select the back button until the **Exit kiosk** button is shown.
     2. Selects the **Exit kiosk** button, and enters the **Leave kiosk mode code** PIN.
     3. When finished, select the **Managed Home Screen** app.
 This step relocks the device into multi-app kiosk mode.

-    **Disable** doesn't give the ability to pause kiosk mode.
-If the administrator continues to select the back button, and selects the "Exit kiosk" button, then a message states that a passcode is required.
+      When set to **Not configured**, administrators can't pause kiosk mode.
+If the administrator continues to select the back button, and selects the **Exit kiosk** button, then a message states that a passcode is required.

     - **Leave kiosk mode code**: Enter a 4-6 digit numeric PIN.
 The administrator uses this PIN to temporarily pause kiosk mode.